Extorius/Nebula-Library/README.md

 Nebula requires a LuaU Handicapped environment - more commonly known as a executor environment ([Synapse X](https://x.synapse.to), [Script-Ware](https://script-ware.com/), [Krnl](https://krnl.place/), [etc](https://whatexploitsare.online/))

 This is because of the functions used by Nebula, and the general nature of the program.
-This means Nebula will **not** work in the following environments;
+This means Nebula will **NOT** work in the following environments;

 - `Lua 5.1` (5.1.5)
 - `Lua 5.2` (5.2.4)